cloud-gov/cg-site/content/ops/set-up-custom-domains.md

 ### Creating the [Load Balancer (ELB)](http://aws.amazon.com/elasticloadbalancing/)
 There needs to be one ELB pointing to Cloud Foundry per TLS certificate.

-** WARNING: Please [create a ticket](https://github.com/18f/infrastructure/issues/new) in the Infrastructure repo with the name of every new ELB so it is added to BOSH. **
+**WARNING: Please [create a ticket](https://github.com/18f/infrastructure/issues/new) in the Infrastructure repo with the name of every new ELB so it is added to BOSH.**

-* If domains under the cert already point to apps on Cloud Foundry (e.g. `18f.us` or `18f.gov`), you're all set.
+* If domains under the cert already point to apps on Cloud Foundry (e.g. `18f.gov`), you're all set.
 * If not, follow the [ELB instructions]({{< relref "ops/elb.md" >}}).

 ### Creating the [Hosted Zone](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/AboutHZWorkingWith.html).